f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 Connect as **admin** on BIG-IP SEA-vBIGIP01.termmarc.com.

 6. Create the Bot Defense Profile.
-Naviate to Security > Bot Defense.
+Navigate to Security > Bot Defense.
 Click Create.

 .. warning:: This step can be done from BIG-IQ UI starting BIG-IQ 7.1 version.